County Cricket Ground, Beckenham: Ground development

 Further redevelopment of the ground took place in 2014, partly to provide the opportunity to increase revenue from non-cricket activities as the site was making a loss for the cricket club.
 Kent had played no matches on it in 2013 and would have pulled out of the ground if the development had not gone ahead.
 They returned in 2015 with six days of cricket scheduled, including a County Championship match and two NatWest t20 Blast fixtures.
 The £30 million redevelopment has seen the club open a new indoor cricket centre and a function centre and the ground now features a permanent 2,048-seat spectator stand and all-weather sports facilities.
 The ground adjoins the training facilities used by Crystal Palace Football Club who make some use of the all-weather facilities on the site.
 A new digital scoreboard has been installed at the ground and the outfield has been improved.

 The ground owners, Leander Sports and Leisure, built 48 houses on part of the site in order to fund the redevelopment which includes a number of year-round facilities including an indoor cricket school, 3G football pitches and a physiotherapy clinic.
 Redevelopment was seen as essential in order to keep the ground as a financially viable cricketing venue, with the aim of developing a significant base for Kent in the north-west of the county, to develop younger cricketers and as a general sports development hub in metropolitan Kent.
 Kent took an initial 20-year lease on the ground and have the aim of further developing the ground in the future.

+In February 2024 Kent's Chief Executive Simon Storey confirmed that the club were exploring the possibility of hosting a third-London based side in The Hundred at Beckenham, amid plans for an expansion from an 8-team to a 10-team competition.
+This came after Beckenham was originally intended to host Oval Invincibles Women before their matches were moved to The Oval.